D02-1/recordShop-express-mongoose/README.md

 <img src="recordshop.jpeg" alt="recordshop">

 Only backend.
 Just the `POST /record` has a form for the file upload with multer in the frontend.

 ---

 ### This project includes:

-:heavy_check_mark: a seeding script to populate our database with a set of test data / a purge script to delete all documents from our database [npm package chance](https://www.npmjs.com/package/chance)
+:heavy_check_mark: a seeding script to populate our database with a set of test data [npm package chance](https://www.npmjs.com/package/chance)

+:heavy_check_mark: a purge script to delete all documents from our database

 :heavy_check_mark: Error Handling Middleware from Express

 :heavy_check_mark: CORS Middleware

-:heavy_check_mark: validation / sanitation User with [npm package express-validator](https://www.npmjs.com/package/express-validator)
+:heavy_check_mark: validation / sanitation User [npm package express-validator](https://www.npmjs.com/package/express-validator)

 :heavy_check_mark: password hashing with crypto (built in node module)